Compare Crypto Cards

 - Card with 3% cashback, $0 annual fee: $540 rewards - $0 fee = $540 net

-Hidden gotcha: Conversion spreads.
-A free card with 3% cashback but 1.5% conversion spread on crypto spending effectively gives you 1.5% net rewards.
-Read the full card breakdown to find true costs.
+Hidden gotcha: conversion spreads.
+A free card with 3% cashback but a 1.5% conversion spread on crypto spending effectively gives you 1.5% net rewards.

 Altcoin Portfolio Managers

-Your priority: Wide asset support.
-If you hold 20 different tokens (RNDR, INJ, ARB, FTM, etc.), you need a card that supports spending all of them, not just BTC and ETH.
-Otherwise you're stuck manually converting each token to a supported asset before loading the card - a time sink and tax nightmare.
+Your priority: wide asset support.
+If you hold 20 different tokens, you need a card that supports spending all of them, not just BTC and ETH.
+Otherwise you are stuck manually converting everything to a supported asset before loading the card.

-Look for: "Best for Portfolio Diversity" label, which flags cards supporting 50+ assets or integration with exchanges offering 200+ trading pairs.
-Expand the Assets row in comparisons to verify your specific holdings are covered.
+Look for the "Best for Portfolio Diversity" label, which flags cards supporting large asset ranges.
+Use the assets row to verify your specific holdings are covered.

 Precious Metals Investors

-Your priority: Ability to spend Gold or Silver holdings directly.
-This is an extremely niche feature - only one or two cards globally support it as of 2026 - but if you hold precious metals as an inflation hedge, having instant spending liquidity without exiting your position is powerful.
+Your priority: the ability to spend Gold or Silver holdings directly.
+This is an extremely niche feature, but if you hold precious metals as an inflation hedge, having instant spending liquidity without fully exiting your position is powerful.

-How it works: You hold $50,000 in Gold on the card platform.
+How it works: you hold $50,000 in Gold on the card platform.
 You spend $2,000/month via the card.
-The platform converts $2,000 worth of Gold → fiat → merchant instantly.
+The platform converts $2,000 worth of Gold to fiat and then to the merchant instantly.
 You pay a 2-3% conversion spread, but you maintain most of your inflation hedge while still accessing spending power.

-Alternative: Sell Gold, withdraw to bank, spend via bank card.
-No conversion spread, but you exit your entire position, wait 2-3 days for settlement, and trigger a taxable event.
-The card's 2.2% spread becomes your liquidity fee for keeping the hedge intact.
+Alternative: sell Gold, withdraw to bank, and spend via bank card.
+No conversion spread, but you exit your entire position, wait for settlement, and trigger a taxable event.

 How to Use Our Comparison Tool